johnfelixespinosa/johnfelixespinosa.github.io/_posts/2019-03-04-JS-Fundamentals.md

 //If the sun is not shining, the tree is growing
 ```

 Here, console logs the tree is growing both times, but didn't we say, outside of the block scope that if the sun is not shining the tree is dying?
 This happends because console did not really create a new var for treeStatus outside of the string fence, the block, it is actually just reassigning the treeStatus, that's why it is growing both times.
-That's the power of let and const, we can do this...
+With let and const, we can do this...

 ```javascript
 var sunShining = true;